Seir Kieran GAA: Return to the top flight, 1970 to 1974

-On 7 June 1970 (in their first Senior hurling game since July 1961), the Clareen team very nearly toppled reigning champions St Rynagh's.
+On 7 June 1970 (in their first Senior hurling game since July 1961), the Clareen team nearly toppled reigning champions St Rynagh's.
 Damien Martin's goalkeeping enabled St Rynagh's to battle back for a draw (Seir Kieran 4-6, St Rynagh's 2-12).
-Fore-warned was fore-armed in the replay on 12 July, when the Banagher men won by 4-13 to 2-3.
+In the replay on 12 July, the Banagher men won by 4-13 to 2-3.
 The Clareen side were still alive in the 1970 championship, but were eliminated by Coolderry in the next round.
-There was only one bite of the cherry in 1971, when Seir Kieran were dismissed by Ballyskenagh.
-While they won their opening round match against Rahan in 1972, Kinnitty proved too strong for the black and amber when the next round was finally played off in October.
+In 1971, Seir Kieran were dismissed by Ballyskenagh.
+While they won their opening round match against Rahan in 1972, Kinnitty proved too strong for them when the next round was finally played off in October.

 In both 1973 and 1974, something of a back door system operated in the Offaly Senior Hurling Championship.
-Therefore, Seir Kieran's 2-12 to 1-8 loss to Birr in June 1973 set them on the road to the Loser's Group Final against Na Piarsaigh (Killoughey and Kilcormac combined).
-It took a trilogy of matches to decide this Final.
-The first two installments, played at Birr on successive Sundays in September, ended in deadlock.
-It was a different story in the second replay, for which the venue was switched to Tullamore.
-Seir Kieran did not play well, and Na Piarsaigh ran out winners by 1-13 to 1-4.
+Therefore, Seir Kieran's 2-12 to 1-8 loss to Birr in June 1973 set them on the road to the Loser's Group Final against Na Piarsaigh (Killoughey and Kilcormac combined) consisting of three matches.
+The first two installments, played at Birr on successive Sundays in September, ended in draws.
+In the second replay in Tullamore, Na Piarsaigh were winners by 1-13 to 1-4.